 - Homespot Appeals Process

-Alternatively, you can speak to a member of staff from our Housing Services at your local One Stop Shop/Advice and Support Hub.
+Alternatively, you can speak to a member of staff from our Housing Services at your local Advice and Support Hub.

 We will reply to your appeal in writing.
 If you are still unhappy with the decision, we will let you know what the next step is.